Online Resource Allocation with Cancellations: Introduction

-\paragraph{Single-resource: weight continuum, canonical allocations \& lemon juice.} For the single-resource environment with only one offline node, inspired by our lower-bound result, we first focus on instances with infinitely many arriving online nodes whose weights form a \emph{continuum}.
-A key concept central to the design and analysis of all our algorithms is the notion of \emph{allocation distributions}.
-When a new online node arrives, we consider all past (fractional) allocations of this offline node that will not be revoked at the end, effectively capturing the complete state of the allocation for this offline node by recording the distribution of these non-revoked weights.\footnote{When overbooking occurs, it is optimal to perform buybacks from the smallest allocated weight until the capacity is no longer exceeded.
-Although this buyback process typically takes place at the end, it can be viewed equivalently as an online procedure that continuously performs buybacks from the smallest weight whenever the total allocation surpasses the capacity.
-As a result, the allocation distribution, could be tracked in an online fashion.} Interestingly, we have identified natural and concrete invariant properties, namely \emph{scale invariance''} (defined in \Cref{def:SI}) and \emph{greedily buyback''} (defined in \Cref{def:GB}) in \Cref{sec:continuous weights}, that should be preserved by the allocation distribution of the optimal competitive online algorithm for the class of continuum weight instances.
-Leveraging these properties, we precisely characterize a canonical allocation distribution induced by any algorithm satisfying these invariants and demonstrate that it implies the competitive optimality of the resulting algorithm under continuum weight instances.
+\revcolor{ \paragraph{Single-resource: weight continuum \& primal-dual algorithm.} For the single-resource environment with only one offline node, inspired by our lower-bound result, we first focus on instances where infinitely many online nodes arrive, with weights forming a \emph{continuum}.
+Through a simple general-purpose blackbox reduction (\Cref{sec:reduction-to-continuum}), we establish that restricting to this class is without loss of generality, and any fractional algorithm for this instance can be transformed into a fractional algorithm for general instances without loss in performance.
+Given such instances, we try to identify some structural properties that an algorithm should satisfy to be optimally competitive.
+To formalize such properties, we rely on the notion of \emph{allocation distributions}, a key concept central to the design and analysis of our algorithms in this paper.
+When a new online node arrives, we consider all past (fractional) allocations of the offline node that have not been revoked, effectively capturing the complete state of the allocation by recording the distribution of these non-revoked weights.\footnote{ When over-allocation occurs, it is optimal to perform buybacks from the smallest allocated weight until the capacity is no longer exceeded.
+Although this buyback process typically occurs at the end, it can equivalently be viewed as an online procedure that continuously performs buybacks from the smallest weight whenever the total allocation exceeds capacity.
+As a result, the allocation distribution can be tracked in an online fashion.} Given this notion, in \Cref{sec:single-properties}, we identify natural invariant properties---namely \emph{``scale invariance''} (\Cref{def:SI}) and \emph{``greedy buyback''} (\Cref{def:GB})---which should be preserved by the allocation distribution of the optimal competitive online algorithm for the class of weight continuum instances.

-Furthermore, we show through a reduction that we can treat general instances similar to a continuum of weights by filling the gaps in the arriving weight sequence --- roughly speaking the same way that one makes lemon water by mixing lemon juice and water.
-See more details in \Cref{sec:single-resource} (and for our reduction see \Cref{sec:lemon juice}).
-Finally, to complement our results, we show how to round this algorithm without any loss to an online randomized integral algorithm (see \Cref{sec: lossless rounding} for the details of our lossless online randomized rounding approach).